 The BT Young Scientist & Technology Exhibition is much more than a competition; it is an unforgettable experience of a lifetime for the students who take part.
 The Exhibition itself is the final stage in the competition, which is open to all second level students from Ireland, both north and south.
-As well as the student projects on display, there are a further four exhibition halls filled with science and technology based exhibits and entertainment, making it a thrilling event for those who entered and for general visitors too.

 In 1963 two UCD physics researchers, Rev. Dr. Tom Burke and Dr. Tony Scott, came across the concept of ‘Science Fairs’’ while conducting research in New Mexico, America.
 These local school science exhibitions culminated in State Fairs and ultimately a national competition.
 The pair decided that this type of hands-on science was something that Irish students could benefit from, by taking science outside the four walls of the classroom and showing that it is all around.
 And so the BT Young Scientist & Technology Exhibition was born.
 The first competition was held in 1965 in the Round Room of the Mansion House in Dublin and attracted 230 entries and the first ever winner, John Monaghan, has recently retired as Chief Executive Officer of Avigen, a US Biotech company.
 The success of the first year was such that the exhibition moved to the much larger venue of the RDS in year two and it has remained there ever since.
 In recent years the number of entries has increased dramatically, reaching an all time high this year when over 2000 projects were submitted.
 All entries were screened to select just 550 projects to go through to compete in the RDS.
 The event attracts over 40,000 people making it one of the largest events of its kind in Europe, if not the world!
 There have been a great array of winners over the years, see more details here.

-BT has been the proud sponsor and organiser of the BT Young Scientist & Technology Exhibition for 19 years.
+BT has been the proud custodian, sponsor and organiser of the BT Young Scientist & Technology Exhibition for over 20 years.
 The essence of the exhibition is the spirit and ingenuity demonstrated by the students who participate.
 As a leader in innovation and technology, BT is thrilled to help cultivate and nurture the talent of our future scientists and engineers through the exhibition itself and also the BT Young Scientist Business Bootcamp.
 We hope you enjoy the final stage of the competition at the RDS.
 Be sure to tweet, check-in and Instagram your pics from the event. btireland.com

 We are proud to not just sponsor the BT Young Scientist & Technology Exhibition, but also to be entrusted with the organising and running of it too.
 Ours is a company founded on an inventive and pioneering spirit, we are passionate about technology and feel a real affinity with all the entrants.